manojvenaram/TSA_EXP9/README.md

-# EX.NO.09        A project on Time series analysis on weather forecasting using ARIMA model
+ # A project on Time series analysis on weather forecasting using ARIMA model
 ### Date: 12-04-2024

 ### AIM:
-To Create a project on Time series analysis on weather forecasting using ARIMA model in  Python and compare with other models.
+To Create a project on Time series analysis on weather forecasting using ARIMA model in  Python .
 ### ALGORITHM:
 1. Explore the dataset of weather
 2. Check for stationarity of time series time series plot